k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 #### Question 4: Jobs Commands

 A Job can be scheduled using Crontab syntax.

-Which of these options is valid and describes the following schedule:
+Which of these options is valid and describes the following schedule?

-"Every third hour at half past, from 04:00 till 16:00 on day-of-month 5 and on Friday in November"?
+"Every third hour at half past, from 04:00 till 16:00 on day-of-month 5 and on Friday in November"

 A: ```30 04-16/3 05 11 5```